sulweochieng/estimate/README.md

 C Language is wholly used within the project to demonstrate the power and ability of PROCEDURAL programming, a programming paradigmn I hold so dearly at heart.
+## Text editor

+I love vim.
+All you see is work of vim.

 ## Coding Style
 Betty Coding Style.